rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 Today, methods can only be received by value, by reference, or by one of a few blessed smart pointer types from `core`, `alloc` and `std` (`Arc<Self>`, `Box<Self>`, `Pin<P>` and `Rc<Self>`).

 It's been assumed that this will eventually be generalized to support any smart pointer, such as an `CustomPtr<Self>`.
-Since late 2017, it has been available on nightly under the `arbitrary_self_types` feature for types that implement `Deref<Target=Self>` and for raw pointers.
+Since late 2017, it has been available on nightly under the `arbitrary_self_types` feature for types that implement `Deref<Target=T>` and for raw pointers.

 This RFC proposes some changes to the existing nightly feature based on the experience gained, with a view towards stabilizing the feature in the relatively near future.